A Collection Inspired by Jamaica

 Since they first hit the streets of Kingston, our profiles have occupied a special place in Jamaican culture.

-To celebrate this truly original connection, we’ve crafted a limited-edition new collection.
+To celebrate this truly original connection, we are re-releasing the previously sold-out Clarks and Jamaica collection.

 We’re proud to have been part of island life for almost 60 years now.
 That’s why we’ve reworked three of our most iconic styles.
 Packed with exclusive new materials, patterns and colourways, they pay tribute to the individuality Jamaica is so famous for.

-A custom fob pays homage to Jamaica’s flag, while its coloured aglets provide an extra element of vibrancy and exclusivity.Sold Out
+A custom fob pays homage to Jamaica’s flag, while its coloured aglets provide an extra element of vibrancy and exclusivity.Shop Jamaica Bee

 For an in-depth look into the relationship between Clarks and their place in Jamaican culture, check out the 'Clarks in Jamaica' book by Al Fingers which documents the arrival of our shoes in the West Indies more than 100 years ago, through to the adoption of the Desert Boot as the rude boy and Rasta shoe of choice in the 1960s, and the filtering of this popularity into reggae and dancehall song lyrics.
 Available now from One Love Books and all good bookshops.